-Livestock numbers in the communal areas have generally increased over the last four decade.
-In the year 2000, communal farmers owned 68% of all cattle, 98 of goats, 84% of sheep, and 60% of pigs in Zimbabwe (Agrisystems, 2000).
-Livestock scoping study confirmed great opportunity for livestock production to improve livelihoods among the rural households, provided that livestock productivity is enhanced and appropriate input and services can be availed (Homann, 2007).
-The country has 4.4 million goats mostly kept by small scale farmers (van Rooyen et. al., 2007) compared to 5.3 million cattle and 0.3 million sheep both declining (CSO, 2000).
-Poultry and pigs are estimated at 11 million and 11,795, respectively, (Hagreveas et al., 2004).
-The purposes of livestock production goes beyond their direct output functions and include other significant economic and cultural roles.
+The purpose of agriculture go beyond their direct output functions and include other significant economic and cultural roles.
 These include savings, insurance, cyclical buffering, accumulation and diversification, as well as various cultural roles related to status and the obligations of their owner (Anderson, 2003).
-Indigenous livestock production if properly planned and designed has considerable economic potential as a vehicle to arrest the negative acceleration of climate change effects.
-Indeed, it has been shown that in Zimbabwe the contribution of communal livestock production to the national animal protein yield is greater than that from commercial ranching enterprise in terms of kg protein production per hectare per year (Barret, 1992).
-For these reasons and others, our attention in attempting to mitigate the effects of climate change must be primarily focused on realignment of the smallholder livestock sector, to introduce simple and climatic adaptive measures to sustain productivity.
-African governments are mostly unaware of the necessity of promoting indigenous livestock to mitigate the impacts of climate change and apathetic in investing in such noble cause.
-The high level of awareness created on the effects of climate change needs to be carried a step ahead in developing countries to encompass the sustainable utilization of indigenous livestock in the context of climate change.
-Efforts should be made to establish and characterise stable indigenous livestock that have now adapted to stressful environment, these could possess desirable qualities needed in future.
+If agriculture production is properly planned and designed has considerable economic potential as a vehicle to arrest the negative acceleration of climate change effects and enhance food security.
+Indeed, it has been shown that in Africa the contribution of substance farming to respective national animal protein yield is greater than that from commercial production enterprise in terms of kg protein production per hectare per year (Barret, 1992).
+For these reasons and others, our attention in attempting to mitigate the effects of climate change and enhance food security must be primarily focused on realignment of the subsistence farming sector, to introduce simple and climatic adaptive measures to sustain livestock and crop productivity to meet the food security targets.
+African governments are mostly unaware of the necessity of promoting livestock and crop species to mitigate the impacts of climate change and apathetic in investing in such noble cause.
+The high level of awareness created on the effects of climate change needs to be carried a step ahead on the continent to encompass the sustainable utilization of local animal and crop genetic resources in the context of climate change.
+Efforts should be made to establish and characterise stable livestock and crop species that have now adapted to stressful environment, these could possess desirable qualities needed in future to enhance food security.
 Multiple stresses make most of Africa highly vulnerable to environmental changes, and climate change is likely to increase this vulnerability.
-This graphic shows which of the regions of Africa (North Africa, West Africa, Central Africa, East Africa, Southern Africa and the Western Indian Ocean Islands) are most vulnerable to specific impacts of climate change.
+There is variation in vulnerability taking into account the different regions of Africa (North Africa, West Africa, Central Africa, East Africa, Southern Africa) which suggest that other regions may be more vulnerable to specific impacts of climate change than others.
 These impacts include desertification, sea level rise, reduced freshwater availability, cyclones, coastal erosion, deforestation, loss of forest quality, woodland degradation, coral bleaching, the spread of malaria and impacts on food security.